Trimdon railway station

 Trimdon railway station served the village of Trimdon, County Durham, England, from 1871 to 1952 on the Great North of England, Clarence and Hartlepool Junction Railway.

 History

 The station was opened in August 1871 by the North Eastern Railway.
+Upon its opening the first Trimdon station was renamed Trimdon Foundry but subsequently closed two years later.

 To the north was the signal box and on the platform was the station building.
 It closed on 9 June 1952.